 - $2 million claim of multiple construction defects caused by water infiltration, improper installation of roof and windows on apartment complex

-- $40 million dispute involving collapse of scaffolding resulting in multiple fatalities at construction college dormitory in downtown Boston
+- $40 million dispute involving collapse of scaffolding resulting in multiple fatalities at construction of a college dormitory

 - $10 million claim arising out of river widening project: damages for extra costs, and delay damages due to need to change dewatering method from construction pumping method to a deep well system and then well point system